juji-io/datalevin/doc/query.md

 # Datalevin Query Engine

 Datalevin has an innovative query engine that handles complex Datalog queries on large data sets with ease.
-It is a sophisticated, multi-stage compiler and optimizer.

 ## Motivation